CollActionteam/collaction_website/src/content/usps/1international.md

   icon: /usp-international-icon.png
 ---

-CollAction is an open source project.
-This allows us to have an amazing team with developers from all over the world that improve the platform anytime, anywhere.
+Engineers from all over the world help improve the CollAction platform.
+The team is grows larger every month, meaning we get increasingly more capacity to improve functionality, reliability, scalability and more.
+Many initiatives similar to CollAction do not have the engineering capacity to keep growing the platform.
+We do.